 Supplies and Care

 Observe your chicks to be sure they aren’t too cold or too hot.
-If they are cold they will be under the heat light all huddled together.
-If they are too hot they will be staying away from the light and panting.
-If they are just right they will be active, spread out, chirping, eating and drinking like happy little chickies.
+If they are cold they will be under the heat light all huddled together however if they are too hot they will be staying away from the light and panting.
+When they are just right they will be active, spread out, chirping, eating and drinking like happy little chickies.

-We free feed our chicks until they are big enough to go out and forage.
-Then we feed them once or twice a day plus scraps.
+We free feed our chicks until they are big enough to go out and forage then we feed them once or twice a day plus scraps.
 They also need to have access to fresh clean water at all times.
 You might be surprised by how much water these little boogers can drink in a day!

 The chicks will quickly trade in their fluff for real feathers.
 It is so much fun to watch them through this process.
 I think I could (and do) spend hours just watching them run around and chirp.

-I’m so glad that we decided to learn how to raise baby chicks.
+I’m so glad that we decided to learn how to raise baby chicks all those years ago.
 They say that chickens are the gateway animal into homesteading.
 I think this is often true.
 If you are unsure of this get yourself a few chicks.

 See the baby chicks in action!: